AlexandraEL9/MS1-dock9bar/README.md

 [View the live project here.](#)[Coming Soon]

-This is a promotional website for Dock 9, a bar in Salford Quay, completed for the Milestone 1 project in Level 5 Web Application and Development s.
+This is step one of a promotional website for Dock 9, an existing bar and brewery acquired and under new management, which is part of an exciting regeneration project in Salford Quays.
+The company aims are to mix old school and traditional brewing techniques and craftsmanship with modern accents in a nod to the industrial past and modern present of the area.
+The area has a large residential population as well as a number of creative industries, a retail shopping outlet and cultural sites such as museums, art galleries and Old Trafford Football Staduim all within walking distance of eachother and accessible by the Metrolink Tram Network.
+As such, the company would like to not only attract new patrons, but also begin to build itself into the heart of the community, eventually becoming a community hub.<br> This project was completed for the Milestone 1 project in Level 5 Web Application and Development.
 It is designed to be responsive and accessible on a range of devices, making it easy to navigate for potential and returning patrons.

 <h2 align="center"><img src="#">Mock up images coming Soon!</h2>

+## Planning

+**Target Audience**
+People who live in the surrounding residential area, work in the area or are visiting as tourists to the area.

+**User Goals**
+-Be able to locate the bar and know opening times etc.
+-Get a feel for the bar's ethos and offering through information offered by the site eg, text information, menu downloads and images.
+-Be able to contact the bar with any questions and access their social media.
+-Read reviews and or testimonials from previous patrons.

+**Site Owner Goals**
+-Showcase the bar's new look and food offerings.
+-Entice patrons into the bar over other competition.
+-Begin to build community with patrons through social media and newsletter subscription.

 ## User Experience (UX)